mmdrn/bettermode-community/README.md

 - Once logged in, the user will be redirected to the home page and can access the `/posts` route to see the posts list tied to the provided token.

 #### 5. Run the development server

 Start the development server with:

 ```bash
 yarn dev
 ```

 The application will be available at `http://localhost:5173`.

 #### 6. Explore the application

 Open your browser and navigate through the following routes:

 - **`/`**: The home page displaying project documentation.
 - **`/signin`**: A fake login mechanism is implemented here.
   - To use it, add your credentials and a valid authorization token to the `.env` file.
   - Upon successful login, a `token` will be stored in the user's cookies.
   - The user will then be redirected to the home page, enabling access to the posts list.
 - **`/posts`**: Displays a paginated list of posts.
   - Users must be signed in to view this page.
   - Posts include their associated reactions, and a "Show More" button enables navigation to subsequent pages.
   - Pagination does not use URL search params, so refreshing the page will reset to the first page.
 - **`/posts/:id`**: Clicking on any post from the posts gallery will navigate the user to this route.
 The application will fetch details about the selected post and display it.
 This route is used to view individual post details, including additional information beyond the summary shown in the posts list.

 ---

+### Project Structure:

+Explanation of Key Folders:

+- **`api/`**: Contains API request files for various parts of the application (authentication, posts, reactions, etc.).
+- **`assets/`**: Stores public assets such as logos and images.
+- **`components/`**: Includes all common components used across the application, such as error handling, loading states, and UI components for posts and reactions.
+- **`contexts/`**: Manages global state using React Context API for app-wide state sharing.
+- **`layouts/`**: Contains layout components for managing the app's UI, including headers and footers.
+- **`router/`**: Defines the routes of the application, including home, sign-in, post details, and error handling.
+- **Root files**: Configuration files for build tools like Vite, TypeScript, ESLint, Prettier, and Tailwind CSS.

+This structure ensures that the project remains scalable, readable, and easy to extend.

+---